Piyras23/DS5010F19/README.md

 - Learning Python.
 Mark Lutz.
 O'Reilly Media, 2013.

 ## Reading
-I will post links to some articles which cover the topics that we discuss in class.
+I will post links to some articles which cover the topics that we discuss in class [here](docs/readings.md).

 ## Grading
-Grades will be based on finger exercises (20%), programming assignments (35%), midterm (20%), final (20%), and quizzes (5%).
+Grades will be based on finger exercises (20%), programming assignments (40%), midterm (20%), final (20%).

 ## HackerRank
 Most of the exercises and assignments for this course are given as [HackerRank](http://hackerrank.com) challenges.
 You should sign up in hackerrank with a username that **I will** give to you.